mhantsch/maxtend/documentation/documentation.md

 ### Special features

-Home-row mods have a tendency to be finicky, and can sometimes inadvertantly and spontaneously activate during fast typing, especially when you type using finger rolls.
+Home-row mods have a tendency to be finicky, and can sometimes inadvertantly and spontaneously activate during fast typing.
+Especially finger rolls can frequently result in the simultaneous depressing of more than one key, causing an unexpected and unwanted activation of Home-row mods.
 To help with this, two additional features help keep them under control.

 #### Cross-hand detection and same-hand avoidance